-I tend towards sharing a lot of content if you’re open to it, and so will work closely with people who do volunteer.
+I tend towards sharing a lot of content and so will work closely with people who do volunteer.
 I like to showcase my respect and gratitude for any work, with that transference of knowledge but also with a small box of our farm produce.
-The real exchange i suppose is knowledge and networking, and an understanding that my own work so early on in this business, doesn’t yet pay enough to offer any paid positions.
-I like to try offer morning tea and celebrate lunch, sometimes its a bit chaotic with 3 urban properties to work at, actually get shit done, as well as coordinate lunch… so being good with the flow is helpful etc etc.
+The real exchange i suppose is knowledge, skills, networking, resources and learning from mistakes I’ve already made, that you don’t need to!
+I like to try offer morning tea and celebrate lunch most days, sometimes, its a bit chaotic with 3 urban properties to work at, and actually get shit done, as well as coordinate lunch… so being okay to go with the flow is helpful, and sometime’s I’ll ask you to bring a packed lunch instead etc.

-If you are interested to work and learn with me (Sim) one day a week answer the form at bottom of page.
+So if you are interested to work and learn with me (Sim) one day a week/fortnight (min 12 days) answer the form at bottom of page.

 What's volunteering workshare involve?

-There's a lot you can learn over 3 months of weekly involvement so if you're keen to learn how to garden on scale, or start your own urban or larger farm, I think this is a good run through in skill building as I've only just started myself and open to sharing the steps, challenges and successes.
+There's a lot you can learn over 12 days of involvement, so if you're keen to learn how to garden on scale, or start your own urban or larger farm, I think this is a good run through in skill building as I've only just started myself and open to sharing the steps, challenges and successes.